climo-ai/climo-r/README.md

 climo_model <- climo::create_model(model, name="example-model', area='Alzheimers Disease')
 ```

-And just like that, we now have a model upload to climo.ai.
-To visualize
+And just like that, we now have a model upload to clinicalmodels.io.
+To
-the model interactively, we can go to climo.ai and visit our model page,
+visualize the model interactively, we can go to clinicalmodels.io and
-where we are able to add model inputs from the settings page.
+visit our model page, where we are able to add model inputs from the
-Alternatively, we can add inputs directly from the climo package as
+settings page.
+Alternatively, we can add inputs directly from the climo
-shown in the `Create your own model` exmaple.
+package as shown in the `Create your own model` exmaple.

 ## Create your own model

 Let’s say that you want to fit a mixed-effects model on data from
-Alzheimer’s disease patients and then share it on the climo.ai platform.
+Alzheimer’s disease patients and then share it on the clinicalmodels.io
+platform.

 First, you fit the model with your method of choice (here, the `nlme`
 package):